Asphalt Driveway and Parking Lot Calculator

 7,250 lbs ÷ 2,000 = 3.625 tons

-You can install asphalt in different thicknesses, but 2″ is the minimum thickness you should install.
-Residential driveways should be 3″ thick with a 2″ thick base layer of asphalt and a 1″ thick top wearing surface.
+You can install asphalt in different thicknesses, but 3″ is the minimum thickness you should install.
+Residential driveways should be a minimum of 3″ thick with a 2″ thick base layer of asphalt and a 1″ thick top-wearing surface.

 How thick of a base is needed?

 Most professionals suggest installing asphalt over a base of compacted crushed rock.
 Residential driveways installed over a sandy surface should have a 4″ compacted crushed gravel base, and driveways installed over clay should have an 8″ compacted crushed gravel base.
 Parking lots should also have an 8″ crushed gravel base.